nuplex/five-day-weather/README.md

 ### View Weather Details

-By clicking 'View Details', the app can display more data than the average user may need.
+By clicking 'View Details' on a day, the app can display more weather data for that day.

 ### F°/C° Toggle